Central Sulawesi: Pre-colonial period

-Colonial era
+Dutch Colonial era

 In the beginning of the 17th century, the Dutch started arriving in Central Sulawesi.
 Under the pretext of securing his fleet from pirate attacks, the Dutch East India Company (VOC) built fortresses in Parigi and Lambunu.
 Soon afterwards, the region began to fall into the Dutch sphere of influence.
 In the 18th century, the Dutch forced the kings of Central Sulawesi to come to Manado and Gorontalo to take an oath of loyalty to the VOC.
 This would mark the beginning of the Dutch colonial rule in the region for the next three centuries.

 Initially, the colonial government paid little attention to the region.
 In 1824, representatives of the Kingdom of Banawa and the Kingdom of Palu signed the Korte Verklaring (Short Agreement) with the colonial government.
 Dutch ships began to sail frequently in the southern part of the Gulf of Tomini after 1830.

 By the 19th century, most of the interior part of Central Sulawesi still remained unexplored.
 In 1860, a government official named Johannes Cornelis Wilhelmus Diedericus Adrianus van der Wyck, managed to visit Lake Poso in 1865 – becoming the first European and Dutch to do so.
 This step was followed by another government official, Willem Jan Maria Michielsen, in 1869.
 The proposal to occupy the Poso region was rejected – referring to the anti-expansion policies issued by the colonial government at that time.
 It was not until 1888 that locals of the region began to establish relations with the government in Batavia through a short agreement signed by kings and local authorities, as an anticipatory measure against the possibility of the spread of British political and economic influence in the region.